Tilted Solid-On-Solid is liquid: scaling limit of SOS with a potential on a slope: Introduction

 We consider Metropolis dynamics for $\mu$ that moves by adding or deleting a $(\varphi,\psi)$-bubble---i.e., a connected component of faces of $\varphi\xor\psi$---and equip the space of tilings $\psi$ with a metric $\dist_\sB(\cdot,\cdot)$ via shortest-paths in the graph of moves of the dynamics.
 One can show this dynamics is contracting: two instances of it $(\psi_t)_{t\geq 0},(\psi'_t)_{t\geq 0}$ can be coupled so that $\E \dist_\sB(\psi_t,\psi'_t) \leq e^{-t/2} \dist_\sB(\psi_0,\psi'_0)$.
 The sought locality of $\int \E_{\mu_{\hat\beta}}[\cdot]\d\hat\beta$ is now obtained by (i)~letting $\mu_r$ be the restriction of $\mu$ which identifies the tiling outside of the ball $B(o,r)$ with $\varphi$; and (ii)~defining $\fg_r$, for $r=2^k$, as the residual contribution of $\mu_{r}$ to the integral compared to $\mu_{r/2}$.
 Running two coupled instances of the Metropolis dynamics---$\psi_t$ for $\mu_{r/2}$ in $B(o,r/2)$ and $\psi'_t$ for $\mu_r$ in $B(o,r)$, initially agreeing on $B(o,r/2)$---we look at time $T=c \hat\beta r$: each instance will be close to equilibrium, thus the difference in probabilities of observing a bubble $\sB$ in $\mu_{r/2}$ vs.\ $\mu_{r}$ can be reduced to $|\P(\sB\in\psi_T) - \P(\sB\in\psi'_T)|$.
 The last term is controlled by quantifying the rate at which disagreements between $\psi_t,\psi'_t$ propagate from $\partial B(o,r/2)$ to its interior by time $T$, using that, even though the sizes of bubbles $\sB$ are unbounded, modifying such a $\sB$ of size $s$ in one of the copies, but not in the other, is exponentially unlikely.

 The analysis of $\nu$ is similar, but the interactions between bubbles are no longer nearest-neighbor:

-and the $\int\E_{\mu_{\tilde\beta}}[\cdot]\d\tilde\beta$ term causes the probability of witnessing a bubble $\sB$ to be affected by distant bubbles (long range infections).
+and the $\int\E_{\mu_{\tilde\beta}}[\cdot]\d\tilde\beta$ term causes the probability of witnessing a bubble $\sB$ to be affected by distant bubbles (long-range infections).
 The locality of $\mu$ (already obtained, as above) now assists in the analysis of the Glauber dynamics to sample~$\nu$ and the speed by which it propagates disagreements.